ludwighultqvist/DAT256/README.md

 ## Finding everything in project

 ### Sourcecode and xml-files
-All important files regarding sourcecode and xml-files is located under app/src/, where different code are resides in the following subfolders.
+All important files regarding sourcecode and xml-files is located under app/src/, where different code are resides in the following subfolders. \n\n

 All the source code can be found under com/bulbasaur/dat256 where the code is structure into three main folders: model, viewmodel and services.
-All activities are located in viewmodel, and the code regarding the database-communication resides in services.
+All activities are located in viewmodel, and the code regarding the database-communication resides in services. \n\n

 All xml-files regarding the various views are located in res.